-Today the only line still operating over what was once the extensive route system of the Belfast and County Down Railway is that from Belfast Central to Bangor.
+Today the only line still operating over what was once the extensive route system of the Belfast and County Down Railway is that from Belfast Lanyon Place to Bangor.

 The BCDR was founded in 1846 and the first stretch of a system that was eventually to cover some 80 miles throughout County Down – to Newcastle (opened in 1869), Ballynahinch (1858), Downpatrick, Ardglass (from Downpatrick in 1892), Castlewellan (from Newcastle in 1906), Comber – was opened to Holywood in 1848.